 Andrew Russell, joint managing director of Russell WBHO, said: “Client satisfaction is our most important measure, so it says everything when we’re invited back to work on a subsequent project.
 This scheme has significantly improved both the building and the street scene and it was great working with OBI once again.”

-Situated in the heart of the city’s main business district, St James’s Tower has undergone significant investment over the last decade to create a total of XX sq ft Grade A office space.
+Situated in the heart of the city’s main business district, St James’s Tower has undergone significant investment over the last decade to create Grade A office space.
 OBI is managing the project on behalf of the investor, The British Airways Pension Trust Ltd.

 OBI director Dominic Horridge added: “St James’s Tower has been steadily upgraded over the last 10 years and this final piece has given the building the street presence it deserves and revitalised the Charlotte Street thoroughfare.
 The Russells team has once again delivered and we’re very happy with how the project has gone.”